GrinonBarrett/Taksidos/Core Rules/7=Advancement/Knacks.md

 If you have initiated this within reach of another's melee attack range, you provoke an attack of opportunity from that creature if they choose to expens their reaction.

 **Spin Strikes**, 1 item
-If you inflict a critical hit with your cleave and are not prone or vulnerable, you may choose to become prone and vulnerable until the end of the round.
-If you do, it does not count against your reaction for the round.
+Anytime you would perform a melee attack while you are not mobile or prone, you may choose to have the attack instead resolve at the beginning of the next phase.
+If you do, you gain a bonus equal to your [Body] bonus or [Rflx] bonus for the purpose of inflicting a critical hit.
+If you do, you are vulnerable until the end of the phse the attack is resolved.
+If an attack against you is successful, you no longer are vulnerable and your attack will not resolve.

 **Sport Fighting**, 1 item
 Your unarmed attacks gain a bonus equal to either your [Body] or [Rflx] bonus for the purpose of determining a critical hit.
 This does not apply against foes in Plate Armor.